Grokepeer/Hermod/README.md

 ### Response formatting:
 ```
-[data]{xxxxxxxxxxxx zzz}
+[response-data]{xxxxxxxxxxxx zzz}
 ```

 #### Notes:
+- \\[response-data] is sent in a different stream from the {tail} so the client must expect one or two streams dependently on the request and the response.
-- *x* is a 4 to 12 digits number that is the query execution time in nano seconds
+- *x* is the query execution time in nano seconds, reported as a 4 to 12 digits number.
-- *z* is an HTTP response code
+- *z* is an HTTP response code (200, 400, 404, 500...) that indicates the successfulness of the query server-side.

 ## ANN details